duydd25031999/TC_note/Software Development/Developing_Questions.md

   - I document decisions to clarify context if issues arise.
   - I prioritize tasks by value and urgency.
   - I explain technical limits clearly in stakeholder meetings.
-  - I keep everyone updated to avoid misalignment.
+  - I provide regular progress updates to both the team and stakeholders.
-  - This approach protects quality and ensures compromise.
+  - I ensure the solution balances quality with requirements.

 ### leadership-roles-3